keriganmarketing/spinecenter/wp-content/plugins/jch-optimize/readme.txt

 Simply deactivate or uninstall the plugin to reverse any changes it has made.
 The plugin doesn't modify any existing file or code but merely manipulates the HTML before it is sent to the brower.
 Any apparent persistent change after the plugin is deactivated is due to caching so ensure to flush all your WordPress, third party or browser cache.

 == Changelog ==

+= 2.2.2 =
+* Improved caching to reduce instances of excess cache.
+* Fixed issue with xml sitemaps when 'Debug plugin' is enabled.
+* Fixed issue with deprecating PHP error using the 'each' function.
+* Added minifier for json
+* Other bug fixes and improvements.

 = 2.2.1 =
 * Fixed bug with exclude settings not being saved